yumemi-inc/Tart/README.md

 }
 ```

-Therefore, by defining only the *State*, it is possible to develop the UI even before implementing the *Store*.
+Therefore, by defining only the *State*, it is possible to develop the UI.
 </details>

 ## Middleware